Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Introduction

-Since the actual information $I$ provided could permit a (potentially exponential) number of labeling $Y$, the likelihood computed over the joint probability $P(X, I; \theta) = \sum_{Y}P(X, I, Y; \theta)$ must marginalize out $Y$.
-To deal with the resulting challenge of maximizing the log of an expectation, we use the usual approach of \emph{expectation-maximization} (EM) \cite{dempster1977maximum}, where the E-step computes the expectation of $P(X, I, Y; \theta)$ given the posterior of current belief $P(Y | X, I; \theta^t)$ and the M-step maximizes the tight variational lower bound over $P(X, I; \theta)$.
-The overall framework is largely agnostic to the precise nature of label imprecision, with the imprecise label only affecting the manner in which the posterior $P(Y| X, I; \theta^t)$ is computed.
-Thus, our approach serves as a \emph{unified} solution for any imprecise labels.
-In fact, various current approaches to different imprecise label scenarios can be shown to be specific instances of our proposed approach.
-A similar formulation has also been explored in the context of collection-level labels in \cite{zhang2020aggre}.
-The unified framework we propose subsumes all of these and, in the case of noisy labels, also enables the learning of a \textit{noise model} for noisy labels.
-Moreover, it permits the ``mixed'' style of the training data, where each instance has a different imprecise label.
+In this paper, we formulate the problem from a different perspective: rather than taking the imprecise label information provided as a potentially noisy or incomplete attempt at assigning labels to instances, we treat it generically as the information that imposes a deterministic or statistical restriction of the actual applicable true labels.
+We then train the model over the distribution of all possible labeling entailed by the given imprecise information.
+More specifically, for a dataset with samples $X$ and imprecise label information $I$, we treat the inaccessible full and precise labels $Y$ as a latent variable.
+The model is then trained to maximize the likelihood of the provided information $I$.
+Since the likelihood computed over the joint probability $P(X, I; \theta) = \sum_{Y}P(X, I, Y; \theta)$ must marginalize out $Y$, the actual information $I$ provided could permit a potentially exponential number of labeling.
+To deal with the resulting challenge of maximizing the logarithm of an expectation, we use the common approach of \emph{expectation-maximization} (EM) \citep{dempster1977maximum}, where the E-step computes the expectation of $P(X, I, Y; \theta)$ given the posterior of current belief $P(Y | X, I; \theta^t)$ at time step $t$ and the M-step maximizes the tight variational lower bound over $P(X, I; \theta)$.
+The overall framework is thus largely agnostic to the various nature of label imprecision, with the imprecise label only affecting the manner in which the posterior $P(Y| X, I; \theta^t)$ is computed.
+In fact, current approaches designed for various imprecise label scenarios can be treated as specific instances of our framework.
+Our approach can serve as a solution towards a \emph{unified and generalized} view for learning with \emph{various} imprecise labels.